GabubuAvailable/WADs-by-Gabubu/README.md

 - [x] Priiloader (Suggested by Damaj301damaj)
 - [x] 240p Test Suite
 - [x] MPlayer CE (Suggested by jornmann)
+- [x] WiiFlow (Suggested by GameofSwitch21, jornmann, Draconic NEO and domTR)

 ## FAQ:
 #### Do you have an YouTube channel?